garethjns/reinforcement-learning-keras/scripts/gfootball/README.md

 "Bot" here being the agents submitted to the Kaggle competition; they could be hardcoded bots or RL agents, we don't care for now.

 Training is done using the s115 features and optionally can add the raw features.
-Adding the raw features causes massive overfiting and is off for now.
+At the moment adding the raw features tanks the model performance, possibly due to a bug somewhere.

 The RL agent will use a frame buffer wrapper which stacks the last and current observation.
 This is handled here by offsetting the rows of the dataset and passing the last and current features as input (first steps are discarded).